Gain deeper insights into the maritime industry with detailed updates on key developments and trends, meticulously curated by our team of specialists.

 Seaports and Airports: Comparing the Efficiency & Growth of International Travel Hubs

-When most people think of bustling international travel hubs, airports typically come to mind.
-However, cruise terminals in Florida and Texas quietly handle millions of passengers each year—on par with some of the busiest airports in the U.S. Both airports and cruise ports serve a similar purpose: moving people and cargo efficiently across borders and destinations.
+When most people think of bustling international travel hubs, airports come to mind.
+However, cruise terminals in Florida and Texas quietly handle millions of passengers each year—on par with some of the busiest airports in the U.S. Both airports and cruise ports serve a similar purpose: moving people and cargo efficiently across borders and destinations1.

-Starting with the Numbers, Passenger Movements in 2023: Seaports vs. Airports
+Passenger Movements in 2023: Seaports vs. Airports

 2023 Top U.S. International Airports & Cruise Ports (in total movements)